saumyasingh9/Saumya-Singh-Blogs/cmegqfrzp000g02jx8jeq4sk3.md

 ## 🏁 Conclusion

 Security Groups and NACLs are fundamental to AWS network security.
-While Security Groups provide instance-level control with stateful rules, NACLs secure the subnet boundary with stateless rules.
+While Security Group provide instance-level control with stateful rules, NACLs secure the subnet boundary with stateless rules.
 Together, they provide **defense-in-depth**, ensuring your AWS environment remains secure and resilient.

 ---